 next few decades.
 This is primarily because Whispering Ranch is sitting on top of the Hassayampa Aquifer, one of the largest untapped water resources in Maricopa County.

 The abundance of ground water in this aquifer - and the ease of replacing water usage from the Central Arizona Project Canal - is why there is so much planned growth in this

 part of the West Valley.
 Plans are in place for over 250,000 homes and 2 million new residents in this area of the West Valley over the next 20 years.
 As our economy continues

 to improve, watch out!!
 This area is destined to GROW ! !
 It's all about the water . . . and the water is here! !

 a buying frenzy and it was a crazy period.
-Things have returned to normal and prices are back where they were before the "Boom" started, so now is the time to buy.
+Things have picked up in the past six months, activity has increased and prices have started rising, so now is the time to buy.

-Civilization is moving this direction (as evidenced by the forward movement of groundwork at the Douglas Ranch planned community and the continued growth of Del Webb's
+Civilization is moving this direction - as evidenced by the forward movement of groundwork at the Douglas Ranch planned community, the continued growth of Del Webb's

 and Dove Valley Parkway - so in my mind there is little doubt these parcels will be increasing in value in the future.
 This, of course, will bring the infrastructure (more paved

 roads, water, electric, etc., which are missing at this point) and then you can imagine what will happen to the values.
 NOW is definitely an opportune time to get "your piece

 me . . .
 "This looks like what Cave Creek was when I bought there 50 years ago."
 Hmmm . . . makes you think, doesn't it.